 Development Services Software- City Council approved the purchase of a new Development Services software program in the summer of 2018 to replace previous software used by Engineering, Planning, Code Enforcement, Building Safety, and Development Services divisions.
 The new software is being implemented in conjunction with the Development Services Lean Review project that is tasked with streamlining processes to improve efficiency and customer service.
 Highlights of the project include very detailed GIS mapping integration, a new business license module, improved redlining tools for plan review, and an improved website for contractors and developers to interact with the City.
 Implementation began in the Fall of 2018 and was initial scheduled to be operational in late May of 2020.
-Due to delays related to the Covid-19 pandemic, they project go-live date has been moved to July 13.
+Due to delays related to the Covid-19 pandemic, the project went live on July 13.
 The project continues to be within budget.

 Development of a City-Wide Institutional Network - Network connectivity upgrades to City facilities were completed in the fall of 2017, providing increases in network speed to the majority of facilities and a decrease in annual expenses.
 The implementation of Wi-Fi to various public facilities was complete in February 2018 and was funded by the savings from City facility network upgrades.
 Additional information regarding public Wi-Fi can be found here.